Personal Independence Payment - PIP - When does Personal Independence Payment (PIP) stop?

 Award reviewed

-Your award of PIP may be reviewed by the Department for Work and Pensions (DWP) at any time, even if you have an award for a fixed amount of time.
+Your award of PIP may be reviewed by the Government department that is responsible for employment and welfare.
+See full definition at any time, even if you have an award for a fixed amount of time.

 When the DWP reviews your claim, you will be sent a letter with a PIP review form.
 The letter will ask you to complete and return the PIP review form before the date on the letter.
 If you don’t send the form back in time, the DWP will stop your claim unless you have a good reason for sending it in late.
 You will need to tell them why you sent the form late.